kenjdavidson/kenjdavidson.github.io/src/posts/2020/03/20/zero-to-typescript-in-undefined/index.md

 ```

 and... we're good!!
 This is a slow process, since it's summer and I love being outside my off hours development takes a hit.
 I'll look to continue this in the fall/winter when I get more time to fill with programming and writing.

+Check back, I have plans at continuing this when summer, golf and my son aren't getting in the way!